JenGoldstrich/SSH-Key-Loader/README.md

 Possibly add error checking for the hour parameter (i.e. check for integers)

-This is working currently in a Linux shell, will test on OS X later.
+This is working currently in a Linux shell.